-Other income (expense), net, for the three months ended March 31, 2023 increased as compared to the same period in the prior year primarily due to a reduction in the fair value of our Class C warrants, which were issued in the fourth quarter of 2022 and are accounted for as a liability as fair value.
-We value these Class C warrants using the Black-Scholes option pricing model.
-A 10% increase (decrease) in the price of our common stock, which is a key input to the valuation model, would result in approximately \$2.3 million of expense (income), respectively.
-Other income (expense), net, also increased in the current period as compared to the same period in the prior year due to an increase in interest income on our money market investments due to a general increase in interest rates and an increase in our invested funds.
+Other expense, net, for the three and six months ended June 30, 2023 increased significantly as compared to the same periods in the prior year due to an increase in the fair value of our Class C warrants, which were issued in the fourth quarter of 2022 and are accounted for as a liability at fair value.
+We value these Class C warrants using the Black-Scholes option pricing model, which includes the market value of our common stock as an input.
+The market price of shares of our common stock increased during the second quarter of 2023, which was the primary contributor to the increase in the Class C warrant liability.
+These

+Class C warrants will continue to be measured at fair value until they are exercised, which will continue to generate gains or losses each quarter.
+Other expense, net, also decreased in the current period as compared to the same period in the prior year due to an increase in interest income on our money market and marketable security investments due to a general increase in interest rates and an increase in our invested funds.